 MMPIC participates in the APPIC Internship Matching Program administered by National Matching Services Inc. (NMS).
 Applicants must complete the APPIC Application for Psychology Internship (AAPI) online.
 Each site within the consortium has a separate Match number, which applicants must use to apply for and rank sites individually:

-- Psychology Internship in Integrated Behavioral Health and Pediatric Psychology, housed in Michigan Medicine - Department of Pediatrics and Communicable Diseases, Division of Pediatric Psychology (offering 2 positions): 244714
+- Psychology Internship in Integrated Behavioral Health and Pediatric Psychology, housed in Michigan Medicine: Division of Pediatric Psychology (offering 2 positions): 244714

 - Saginaw Public Schools (offering 2 positions): 244711